hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - sending copies (bcc) to other receipients
     - sending a DLP violation notification to sender or other contacts
   - using 2FA to access ESA and join a clustermachine using preshared keys: enable 2FA via <span style="color: #bb6600;">TACACS+</span> server and joing cluster w/ <span style="color: #bb6600;">ESA CLI</span>
+  - DNS record to modify when implementing Cisco CES in an existing Microsoft Office 365 environment and must route inbound email to Cisco CES addresses: MX record

 - AsyncOS operating system